-The hard-cover, 128-page book documents significant moments in the market’s history using original photographs and historical records, including pre-market Dandenong (1830-1865), early years (1866 – 1890), the move to a bigger site (1927), the new market’s development (1927 – 1939), World War II and the post war boom (1939 – 1959), the introduction of the iconic Dandy Pig neon sign (1960), and how the market adapted to become the millennium market it is today.
+The hard-cover book documents significant moments in the market’s history using original photographs and historical records.
+This includes pre-market Dandenong (1830-1865), early years (1866 – 1890), the move to a bigger site (1927), the new Market’s development (1927 – 1939), World War II and the post war boom (1939 – 1959), the introduction of the iconic Dandy Pig neon sign (1960), and how the market adapted to become the millennium market it is today.

-On 16 October, Dandenong Market will be celebrating our 150th anniversary with a massive 150th Jubilee festival from 10am – 4pm.
+On 16 October 2016, Dandenong Market will be celebrating our 150th anniversary with a massive 150th Jubilee festival from 10am – 4pm.

-The Jubilee celebration will also feature fun for the whole family: we’ll have a whole zone for free face painting, Tā moko face painting and henna body art.
+The Jubilee celebration will also feature fun for the whole family.
+We’ll have a whole zone for free face painting, Tā moko face painting and henna body art.
 The Jubilee will also feature an interactive animal farm – a nod to our livestock market routes.

-In homage to the market’s 150 years, visitors can also take selfies in our interactive selfie booth which will be a 19th-century market stall, complete with colonial-era costumes and props to try on and pose with.
+In homage to the Market’s 150 years, visitors can also take selfies in our interactive selfie booth which will be a 19th-century market stall, complete with colonial-era costumes and props to try on and pose with.

 A fun fair will complete the event with old-fashioned games and rides for visitors to enjoy.
 Try your luck with the laughing clowns or try and knock over the milk bottles!
-The fairground rides will be confirmed soon.

-3AW will also be broadcasting live from the event so make sure you pop by to watch the 3AW crew in action!
+3AW will also be broadcasting live from the event so make sure you pop by to watch the 3AW crew in action